Purdue-CS193/homework-0-NightBubble04/index.md

 ## Welcome to GitHub Pages

+My Favorite Things about CS193

+-only one credit
+-attendence is not mandatory
+-HW#1 got postponed
+-it is a computer science course
+-I love GitHub!

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.